not an image

 Texas

 Texas has become an increasingly popular destination for 55+ homebuyers due to its growing cities, varied landscapes, and moderate housing costs compared to many coastal states.
-While Austin and San Antonio have experienced rapid growth in recent years, the broader Texas market still offers competitive pricing relative to many Western and Northeastern markets.
+The Dallas–Fort Worth area shows a median listing price of $444,900, while the Houston area comes in at $425,000.
+The Austin area ($450,000) and the San Antonio area ($534,925) reflect the rapid growth both cities have experienced in recent years, though the broader Texas market still offers competitive pricing relative to many Western and Northeastern markets.

-For 55+ buyers seeking newer master-planned communities, Texas also offers a large number of recently developed neighborhoods designed specifically for active adult lifestyles.
+For 55+ buyers seeking newer master-planned communities, Texas also offers many recently developed neighborhoods designed specifically for active adult lifestyles.

 Utah

 Active adult homebuyers looking at Utah will find price points that reflect the state’s growing popularity and access to outdoor recreation.
-In the Salt Lake City area, the median listing price for homes in 55+ communities is $572,450, making it one of the higher-priced markets in the state.
-The MesquiteSt.
-George area shows a slightly lower median listing price of $485,000.
-Although some of the Mesquite–St. George market extends across both Nevada and Utah, the figures above reflect median listing prices for communities located in Utah.
+In the Salt Lake City area, the median listing price for homes in 55+ communities is $527,500.

 Virginia